PeterWong327/study-guide-notes/web-architecture.md

 - What is Vertical Scaling?
   - Vertical Scaling is when you increase the capacity of a machine by adding more resources such as memory or a CPU to the machine.
 This is done when a system is getting slow based on an increased number of requests.
 Vertical scaling requires that the system go down during the process of scaling up.

+-  What is a Load Balancer?
+  - A Load Balancer controls the traffic coming from the client side to the backend server side by distributing or balancing the requests.
+A Load Balancer can have an IP address that acts as a private IP address for the backend servers.
+This gets sent back to the client in place of the server IP addresses.
+The Load Balancer optimizes performance by routing traffic to the least busy server.

+-  What are some examples of Horizontal Scaling?
+  - An example of Horizontal Scaling is increasing the number of hardware servers because of an increase in network demand from the servers.
+Having more servers also provides redundant data storage, which would decrease the chance that a system failure would cause the network to go down.

+- What is Moore's Law?
+  - Moore's Law states that processor speeds will double every two years.